 Working Remotely?
 Get Started Using Google Meet

 As we announced the other day, Google Cloud is offering a six-month, no-charge trial period for its Google Meet Enterprise Suite.
-The offer is designed to give organizations a chance to see what Meet can do for them in today’s work-from-anywhere environment.
+The offer is designed to give organizations a chance to see what Meet, a vital part of Google Workspace (formerly G Suite) can do for them in today’s work-from-anywhere environment.

 If you haven’t tried Meet, it means it’s the perfect time to learn more about using this chat and videoconferencing technology during a remote work day.
 In the meantime, here’s a look at what it takes to get up and running and hold a successful Meet session.